CommonGuide/commonguide/docs/starter_agreement_sets/readme_starter-agreement_sets.md

 ## What are Starter Agreements?

-## What is the Difference between the agreement sets'?
+## What is the difference between the agreement sets'?

 ## How can I adopt one of the available agreement sets?